 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saline is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Saline is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Saline who work in management occupations (12.83%), office and administrative support (12.82%), and healthcare (7.90%).

 Also of interest is that Saline has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.48% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.64% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Saline.
-51.03% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.
+50.82% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Saline in 2010 was $42,683, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $170,732 for a family of four.
 However, Saline contains both very wealthy and poor people as well.

 Saline is a somewhat ethnically-diverse city.
 The people who call Saline home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saline residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Saline include German, Irish, English, Polish, and Italian.